6.1 Lawful Permanent Residents (LPR)

 - If the stamp in the passport is endorsed “CR-1” and is near but not on the MRIV, it is still a valid endorsement.

 - Enter the number in red font under the MRIV “Expires On” date as the document number.

-- List C document: An expired Form I-551 with a Form I-797, Notice of Action, receipt notice of Form I-751, Petition to Remove Conditions, or a Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status, that indicates USCIS has extended the card’s validity.
+- List C document: An expired PRC with a Form I-797, Notice of Action, receipt notice of Form I-751, Petition to Remove Conditions, or a Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status, that indicates USCIS has extended the card’s validity.
 You must reverify the employee’s employment authorization in Section 3 before their extension ends.